Ensemble deep learning: A review: Ensemble Strategies:

 \subsection{\textbf{Boosting}}

 Boosting technique is used in ensemble models for converting a weak learning model into a learning model with better generalization.
+Figure \ref{Fig:Boosting} shows the diagram of the boosting technique.
 The techniques such as majority voting in case of classification problems or a linear combination of weak learners in the regression problems results in better prediction as compared to the single weak learner.
 Boosting methods like AdaBoost \cite{freund1996experiments} and Gradient Boosting \cite{friedman2001greedy} have been used across different domains.
-Adaboost uses a greedy technique for minimizing a convex surrogate function upper bounded by misclassification loss via augmentation, at each iteration, the current model, with the appropriately weighted predictor.
+Adaboost uses a greedy technique for minimizing a convex surrogate function upper bounded by misclassification loss via augmentation, at each iteration, the current model with the appropriately weighted predictor.
 AdaBoost learns an effective ensemble classifier as it leverages the incorrectly classified sample at each stage of the learning.
 AdaBoost minimizes the exponential loss function while as the Gradient boosting generalized this framework to the arbitrary differential loss function.

 Boosting, also known as forward stagewise additive modelling, was originally proposed to improve the performance of the classification trees.
-It has been recently incorporated in the deep learning models keeping in view the performance of the deep learning models in application across many domains / applications.
+It has been recently incorporated in the deep learning models to further improve their performance.